Madhya Pradesh – Culture and Tradition

 Dance and Music

 The famous dance of Madhya Pradesh is Karma Dance, Muria Dance, and Kaksar Dance while Kuchipudi, Bharatnatyam, Odissi, Kathak are also famous.
-Karma Dance is the major dance for the people of the Gond and Oraon tribe who reside in the northwestern parts of Madhya Pradesh and is performed by both men and women.
+Karma Dance is the major dance for the people of the Gond and Oraon tribes who reside in the northwestern parts of Madhya Pradesh and is performed by both men and women.
 This dance is performed to welcome the spring season.
-Muria dance is a folk dance that symbolizes the culture and tradition of Madhya Pradesh tribe people.
+Muria dance is a folk dance that symbolizes the culture and tradition of the Madhya Pradesh tribe people.

 During marriage ceremonies, Har Endanna dance is performed.
 Kaksar Dance is performed by the Abujmaria tribes of Bastar to please god and seek his blessing for a good harvest.
-Relo, Gooning, Leja, Chait Parah, Dhankul music are common with people of Madhya Pradesh.
+Relo, Gooning, Leja, Chait Parah, Dhankul music are common among people of Madhya Pradesh.

 Art and Craft

 Lok chitrakar, Chitravan, Mandana, Sanjhi, Thapa, Pithora painting are popular in Madhya Pradesh.
-Dhokra art is the beautiful artifacts, statues made by non–ferrous metal casting of copper-based alloys that use the lost-wax casting technique are very popular among tribes.
+Dhokra art is the beautiful artifacts, statues made by the non–ferrous metal casting of copper-based alloys that use the lost-wax casting technique are very popular among tribes.

 Gond art originates in the Gondwana region of Madhya Pradesh in which the role of the canvas is often played by walls and doors.
 Pithora paintings have bright colors and animated figures often reflect the joyful sentiments of the tribe and the artists.
-Undoubtedly then, these mark the beginning of an auspicious occasion like a wedding, festivals, and childbirth.
+Undoubtedly then, these mark the beginning of auspicious occasions like a wedding, festivals, and childbirth.
 Other popular arts of Madhya Pradesh are Marble Art of Bhedaghat, Nandna Print, Batik print, Bagh printing, Maheshwari saris weaving, and Durrie weaving.

 Suggested Read: Amarkantak